Our step-by-step city guide to 2 perfect days in Madrid, Spain.

 Lunch and Afternoon

 Churros: Next take the metro back to Puerta Del Sol.
 Here you can visit the famed Chocolateria San Gines for lunch.
-This is the place which invented the churros and hot chocolate.
-And it still retains its original quality.
-Frequented by locals, take your time savouring the pile of churros that will appear on your table in minutes.
+It still retains its original quality since its opening in 1894.
+Frequented by locals, take your time savouring the pile of churros and thick hot chocolate that will appear on your table in minutes.

 Dinner and Evening